Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat: Introduction

+Choosing the best model can significantly impact the user experience of the application that incorporates it.
+This paper explores the critical issues surrounding ranking LLMs in head-to-head human evaluations.
+Our contributions are as follows.

-This paper explores the critical issues around ranking LLMs in head-to-head combat.
-We first outline a set of fundamental properties that ranking systems should adhere to when evaluating LLMs.
-Second, we evaluate the performance of four widely used ranking algorithms (\textit{Elo, Bradley-Terry, Glicko, and Markov Chain}) in two different evaluation scenarios (\textit{Arena Style vs. Controlled Style}), analyzing their ability to maintain transitivity, ensure prediction accuracy, and remain stable across hyperparameter variations.
-Lastly, we conduct an in-depth analysis of these results, presenting a series of insights into the factors influencing the performance of different ranking methodologies and propose a set of guidelines for selecting the most appropriate approach based on the specific characteristics of the evaluation task and available resources.
-To the best of our knowledge, this paper represents the first work that systematically addresses the complexities and intricacies of ranking LLMs across various methodologies.
-We release all code, data, and models to facilitate reproducibility and further research in this area\footnote{\url{http://github.com/daynauth/elo\_paper}}.
+\begin{itemize} \item We first systemically outline a set of fundamental properties that ranking systems should adhere to when evaluating LLMs.

+\item Second, we evaluate the performance of four widely used ranking algorithms (\textit{Elo, Bradley-Terry, Glicko, and Markov Chain}) in two different evaluation scenarios (\textit{Arena Style vs. Controlled Style}), analyzing their ability to maintain transitivity, ensure prediction accuracy, and remain stable across hyperparameter variations.

+\item Third, we conduct an in-depth analysis of these results, highlighting flaws in the current application of these popular algorithms.
+Despiteits wide use for LLM ranking, Elo remains unstable even after extensive tuning is applied.

+\item Lastly, we propose systematic guidelines for selecting the most appropriate approach based on the specific characteristics of the evaluation task and the available resources.

+\end{itemize} To our knowledge, this paper represents the first work that systematically addresses the complexities and intricacies of ranking LLMs across various methodologies.
+We release all code, data, and models to facilitate reproducibility and further research in this area.